Yosemite National Park

 3. The High Sierra (plus Sequoia & King’s Canyon National Parks)

-A hidden treasure trove of old-school Americana, the landscape here is nothing short of incredible, riddled with tall peaks, alpine lakes and some of the tallest tress in the world.
+A hidden treasure trove of old-school Americana, the landscape here is nothing short of incredible, riddled with tall peaks, alpine lakes and some of the tallest trees in the world.

-Check out: The Giant Sequoia National Monument which boasts the densest concentration of Sequoiadendron giganteum, the world's largest redwood species.
-In Sequoia and King's Canyon National Parks, find expansive hiking trails and Moro Dome, a massive granite rock formation that dominates the landscape.
+Check out: The Giant Sequoia National Monument which boasts the densest concentration of Sequoiadendron giganteum, the world’s largest redwood species.
+In Sequoia and King’s Canyon National Parks (two parks jointly adminstered), find expansive hiking trails and Moro Dome, a massive granite rock formation that dominates the landscape.

 Stay at: Virginia Creek Settlement for a no-frills, yet all-inclusive experience in a wooden cabin and easy access to nearby Mono Lake.
-Rooms start at $70.
-For a more rustic experience, snag a campsite at one of 14 campgrounds in the national parks, three of which are open year-round.
+Rooms start at $129 (or you could literally sleep in a covered wagon for $85).
+For a more rustic experience, snag a campsite inside one of the national parks.

-A NorCal oasis of untouched treelines, wineries, and sublime farm-to-table dining north of the Golden Gate Bridge.
-The quaint county namesake, the town of Mendocino, has a spectacular coastline of craggy cliffs and unparalleled Pacific views.
+Mendocino County is a NorCal oasis of untouched treelines, wineries and sublime farm-to-table dining north of the Golden Gate Bridge.
+The quaint town of Mendocino itself has a spectacular coastline of craggy cliffs and unparalleled Pacific views.

-Check out: Learn about organic farming at Oz Farm, then watch the sunset at Glass Beach
+Check out: Learn about organic farming at Oz Farm in Point Arena, then drive an hour away to watch the sunset at Glass Beach in Fort Bragg.

-Stay at: Just a short walk from downtown, the Blue Door Inn is a cozy B&B featuring complimentary breakfast foods, all-day cookies and hot drinks.
-Rooms start at $159.
+Stay at: Just a short walk from downtown Mendocino, the Blue Door Inn is a cozy B&B featuring complimentary breakfast foods, all-day cookies and hot drinks.
+Rooms start at $200.

 Eat at: The Trillium Cafe in the heart of Mendocino serves modern, seasonal California fare with a view of the ocean.